-In order to further save some space, MP3 files use even more tricks.
-Audio engineers use noise shaping algorithms based on psychoacoustic effects of the human ear and brain to remove parts of music that we shouldn’t be able to hear.
-For example, the brain can’t differentiate between two frequencies that are right next to each other.
-Furthermore, the adult human ear struggles to identify the direction of high frequency sounds.
+To further save some space, MP3 files use even more tricks.
+Audio engineers use noise-shaping algorithms based on the psychoacoustic effects of the human ear and brain to remove parts of music that we shouldn’t be able to hear.
+For example, the brain can’t differentiate between two frequencies right next to each other.
+Furthermore, the adult human ear struggles to identify the direction of high-frequency sounds.
 It also begins to lose sensitivity above 16kHz.
 Plus, loud sounds can mask quieter ones.
 All these can be removed with little to no noticeable difference to the end listener.

 Basically, MP3 files remove frequencies we cannot hear and frequencies we could hear in isolation, but cannot because of the way they're combined in a particular song.

-An MP3 splits up a track up into 576 sample frames, and Fast Fourier Transforms (FFT) are used to obtain frequency data from these frames.
+An MP3 splits up a track into 576 sample frames, and Fast Fourier Transforms (FFT) are used to obtain frequency data from these frames.
 The frequency data is then analyzed to see if any opportunities exist to apply the compression rules based on human hearing as described above.
 If so, these portions are rounded down (quantized) to lower bitrates, which helps save space.
-Data regarding how to restore each frame to its full sound wave representation gets saved to a 32-bit header.
+Data on restoring each frame to its full sound wave representation gets saved to a 32-bit header.

 The bitrate determines the maximum allowed file size for each frame.
-The more aggressive the compression, the more likely the algorithm is to remove something that is audible.
-Furthermore, this type of filtering and cutting isn’t perfect and the quantization can leave behind artifacts that some people can hear.
+The more aggressive the compression, the more likely the algorithm removes something audible.
+Furthermore, this type of filtering and cutting isn’t perfect, and the quantization can leave behind artifacts that some people can hear.
 This lossy psychoacoustic compression is then followed up by a lossless Huffman coding compression that is similar to .zip file to save more space.